000hen/OsuRTDataProvider/README.md

 # OsuRTDataProviderDLL
-This is a edited fork repository from OsuRTDataProvider.
+This is an edited fork repository from OsuRTDataProvider.
-Supports OSU! and OSU!Tourney.
+It supports OSU! and OSU!Tourney.

 OsuRTDataProvider can be obtained from [OSU!](https://osu.ppy.sh)(Stable Only):
 * Beatmap